Complaints & Adjudication

 The Panel is not an investigatory body as such.
 It asks the company whose activities are the subject of a complaint for a complete response and may ask the parties to a case for further information in order to clarify the issues.
 The company or individual making the complaint has the burden of proving their complaint on the balance of probabilities.

-Anonymous complaints (where the complainant does not disclose their identity to the Panel or Chairman) may be accepted in exceptional circumstances at the discretion of the Chairman, however the weight to be attached to any evidence may be adversely affected if the source is anonymous, and thus in many instances it will not be possible for such a complaint to proceed.
+Anonymous complaints (where the complainant does not disclose their identity to the Panel or Chair) may be accepted in exceptional circumstances at the discretion of the Chair, however the weight to be attached to any evidence may be adversely affected if the source is anonymous, and thus in many instances it will not be possible for such a complaint to proceed.

 Reports on cases are published by the Panel and are available on request.